A Performance Improvement Activities Solution

 The program can be used in large quality improvement initiatives across multiple practice sites and METRIC program staff is available to create group data reports and provide other administrative group needs.

 METRIC is also a valuable tool for residency program tracking and quality improvement, eliminating project design time on your part.
 This program builds critical skills in practice-based learning and improvement, an ACGME requirement for residency programs.

 Depending on the amount of time available to participate within the activity, the process can take on average from 40 days to 3 months.
 To meet the ABFM Performance Improvement Activities requirement, it must be completed within 12 months.

 - Easy to follow, step by step performance improvement program

 - Designed for physicians in office-based family medicine practices

 - Individual or group participation (CME credits awarded on an individual basis)

 - Links to additional resources, evidence based guidelines, and quality improvement methodologies

 - Approved by the ABFM as an alternative program to fulfill a Performance Improvement Activity

 This Performance Improvement in Practice activity, METRIC: Geriatrics Improving Patient Care, has been reviewed and is acceptable for up to 20 Prescribed credits by the American Academy of Family Physicians.
-Term of approval begins 01/01/2016.
-Term of approval is for two years from this date.
+Term of approval begins 1/01/2018.
+Term of approval is for one year from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.